Best Shared Web Hosting: 2018 Edition

 Hosting providers that usually have less than 10 minute response time to support requests.

+Ratings: FastComet is currently ranked #1 out of 4091 hosting providers - rated 9.7/10 by 485 user reviews - on HostAdvice.
+4.86/5 rating on HostAdvisor based on 258 user reviews.
+4.68/5 on Web Hosting Geeks based on 41 user reviews 5/5 on WhoIsHostingThis? by 35 user reviews.
 The user reviews on Hostjury, where FastComet is currently one of the best rated hosting providers, are usually between 4.5 to 5 out of 5 stars with only one user review going below four stars.

 According to WebHostingStuff, FastComet has had two downtimes - 27 minutes in April of 2016 and nine minutes in December of 2015 - since WebHostingStuff started monitoring uptime for FastComet back in September of 2014.
 This puts FastComet's average uptime at 99.99%, which is quite impressive.